se-edu/se-book/testCaseDesign/combiningTestInputs/combinationStrategies/text.md

 </tip-box>

-**all combinations**: generate test cases for each unique combination of test inputs
+**The _all combinations_ strategy generates test cases for each unique combination of test inputs.**

 <tip-box>